Chushiel: Works

-It is not known whether Ḥushiel wrote any book, but a few of his sayings have been transmitted by his pupils.
-Thus Nissim ben Jacob reports that the story which the Talmud, without giving any particulars, mentions as having been related by Rav Papa was transmitted to him (Nissim) in full by Ḥushiel. Ḥushiel's son Hananeel quotes explanations in his father's name.
+It is not known whether Ḥushiel wrote any book, but his pupils have transmitted a few of his sayings.
+Nissim ben Jacob reports that the story which the Talmud, without giving any particulars, mentions as having been related by Rav Papa was transmitted to him (Nissim) in full by Ḥushiel. Ḥushiel's son Hananeel quotes explanations in his father's name.

 Ḥushiel was certainly one of the greatest, if not the greatest, of the Talmudical teachers of the 10th century.
 Samuel ha-Nagid, recognizing his importance and value, ordered that memorial services in his honor should be celebrated in Granada, Lucena, and Córdoba.
 Samuel also wrote a letter of condolence to Ḥushiel's son Hananeel.
 The letter, ending with a Hebrew poem in the Hazaj meter, and written in a very difficult style, praises Ḥushiel's knowledge and virtue, and compliments Hananeel.

-Complete letter of Chushiel
+Complete letter of Ḥushiel

-Below is a scan of the complete letter of Chushiel, from S. Schechter (1899) in Jewish Quarterly Review 11:644-650.
+Below is a scan of the complete letter of Ḥushiel, from S. Schechter (1899) in Jewish Quarterly Review 11:644-650.
 Schechter there also provides a transcript of the portions that are legible, accompanied by a brief analysis of the grammar and contents.
 The shelfmark is T-S 28.1 (Taylor-Schechter Genizah Collection, Cambridge University Library).